kashaudhan/CNN_Binary_Image_Classifiaction/README.md

 ![](model_loss.png)

-You can get the data set from [Kaggle](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data)
+You can get the dataset from [Kaggle](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data)